Parallel Maximum Clique Algorithms with Applications to Network Analysis and Storage: Bounds on maximum clique size

 The value $K(G)$ is also known as the degeneracy of the graph.
 The quantity $K(G) + 1$ is an upper-bound on the number of colors used by a greedy coloring algorithm that processes vertices in order of decreasing core numbers -- also known as degeneracy order~\cite{Erdos-1966-chromatic-number}.
 Note that the number of colors used by any greedy coloring of $G$ is also an upper-bound on the size of the largest clique because a clique of size $k$ requires $k$ colors.
 Let $L(G)$ be the number of colors used by a greedy coloring algorithm that uses the degeneracy order.
 Then $L(G) \le K(G)+1$ and we get a potentially tighter bound on the size of the largest clique.
 The bound $L(G)$ can be computed in linear time with some care on the implementation of the greedy coloring scheme.
-At this point, we have the bounds:

-We can further improve these bounds by using one additional fact about the largest clique.
+We summarize the bounds we have at this point: \begin{fact} \( \omega(G) \le L(G) \le K(G)+1 \le \Delta(G)+1. \) \end{fact} We can further improve the bounds in Fact~\ref{lm:bound1} by using one additional fact about a maximum clique in a graph.
 Any neighborhood graph of a vertex within the largest clique has a clique of the same size \emph{within the neighborhood graph} as well.
 The way our algorithm proceeds is by iteratively removing vertices from the graph that cannot be in the largest clique.
-Let $N_R(v)$ be the vertex-induced subgraph of $G$ corresponding to $v$ and all neighbors of $v$ that haven't been removed from the graph yet.
-All the bounds above apply to finding the largest clique in each of these neighborhood subgraphs.
-We then have:
+Let $N_R(v)$, the {\em reduced} neighborhood graph of $v$, be the vertex-induced subgraph of $G$ corresponding to $v$ and all neighbors of $v$ that have not been removed from the graph yet.
+All the bounds in Fact~\ref{lm:bound1} apply to finding the largest clique in each of these neighborhood subgraphs.
+We can therefore state: \begin{fact}~\

-Computing these bounds requires slightly more than linear work.
-For each vertex, we must form the neighborhood graph.
-If we look at the union of all of these neighborhood graphs, there is a vertex in some neighborhood graph for each edge in $G$.
-Thus, there are a total of $O(|E|)$ vertices in all neighborhoods.
-By the same argument, there are $O(|E|+|T|)$ edges where $|T|$ is the total number of triangles in the graph.
-Consequently, the total work in computing these bounds is $O(|E| + |T|)$.